TerminalAddict/ta.com-website/_posts/2019-09-10-Install-Golang-on-Debian-Buster.md

 categories: [linux, bash, golang]
 icon: golang.svg
 ---
-[Go](https://golang.org/){:target="_blank"} is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+[Golang, or just simply Go](https://golang.org/){:target="_blank"} is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 This is way easier than you think !!

 ## Step 1 - download